namanbansal102/Mantra-AI-Midl/README.md

 <div align="center">

-Built with ❤️ for the BNB Chain ecosystem
+Built with ❤️ for the midl Chain ecosystem

 ⭐ Star this repo if you found it useful!